maslick/apps7/README.md

 ## Features
 * easy to add new providers (implement an interface)
-* backed by Springboot (lots of flexibility, quick integration)
+* backed by Springboot (more flexibility, quick integration)
 * comes with Docker configuration (Dockerfile, docker-compose, Kubernetes)

 ## TO-DO list